bigmlcom/sketchy/README.md

 add collections `into` the sketch.

-In the example below we build a Count-Min sketch that uses 1500 counters to estimate frequencies for the 4800 unique tokens in Hamlet.
+In the example below we build a Count-Min sketch that uses 1500 counters to estimate frequencies for the 4800 unique tokens in *Hamlet*.

 ```clojure
 test> (def hamlet-cm (count-min/into (count-min/create :hash-bits 9)